singularityhub/sregistry/docs/pages/credentials.md

 ![/assets/img/token.png](assets/img/token.png)

-Now when we try to communicate with the client, it finds the token and can identify us.
+Now when we try to communicate with [the client](/sregistry-cli/client-registry), it finds the token and can identify us.

 ```
+export SREGISTRY_CLIENT=registry
 sregistry list
 No container collections found.
 ```

-Don't worry, I haven't showed you that command and toolset yet.
-The functions for doing this will be provided in [singularity-python](https://www.github.com/singularityware/singularity-python), but actually we will build a singularity image [in the next client instructions](/sregistry/client) to do this.

 Next, see if you are interested in activating any additional [plugins](/sregistry/plugins) for your Singularity Registry.